 Scientists think eating problems can start in a lot of ways.

 Some think that you can be born with more of a likelihood of developing one.

-Others believe they're learned from people around you and people who are famous, for example, very thin fashion models.
+Others believe they're learned from people around you - for example, people who are famous making you feel a certain way about yourself.